 While the stand your ground laws and Castle Doctrine offer legal protection to citizens who wish to defend themselves, they are very confusing and can leave a person liable for a violent crime when they may have thought their use of force was justified.
 Because these protections are inapplicable in certain situations that may not be obvious or even fair, it is important to actually read the entire law and understand it before placing yourself in a situation where you might need to rely on it.

-To read Pennsylvania’s statute regarding use of force in personal protection, click here.
+Here is the text of Pennsylvania’s statute regarding use of force in personal protection.
 There are also similar provisions dealing with use of force in defense of other people (§ 506), in defense of property (§ 507), and more.
 You should verify that the statutes you are reading are current in case we are unable to update this blog post in the future.
 Also, to complicate things even further, the Pennsylvania Courts can interpret and add to or subtract from these provisions at any time without modification to the statutes, so you must be familiar with the holdings of any cases that are decided in addition to knowing the statute.

 Do you have any questions about when use of force is justified?
 Let us know in the comment section below.